scienceguyrob/SKANIP_Data_Models/README.md

 The code and the contents of this notebook are released under the GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007.
 We kindly request that if you make use of the notebook, you cite the work appropriately.

 ### Acknowledgements
 This notebook builds upon earlier work by Dr. Lina Levin-Preston & Prof. Ben Stappers.
 Lina wrote the original data models document, did all the data volume/rate calculations, and provided the original notation!
 Ben worked on this too.
 This notebook relies greatly on their earlier work.
+Thank you Andrea Possenti, for providing valuable feedback which has helped produce the latest version.

 ### Change log